 God knows what my children need.
 He gave them to us.
 Therefore, we are the right parents for these little ones.
 Will we parent perfectly?
 No!
 Can God work through our humble and sincere efforts to glorify Him and steer our children toward Him?
 Yes!
 How it is accomplished?
 Prioritize the things of the Lord.

 When I consider the lilies of the field, how can I worry about our future needs?
 God cares for the sparrows, and He will care for me.
-Prioritize God and He promises to care for me.
+Prioritize God, and He promises to care for me.

 And the book(s)?
-If my heart is truly in the proper place of desiring to glorify God with my ability, than WHATEVER He decides to do with my offering will be right and enough.
+If my heart is truly in the proper place of desiring to glorify God with my ability, then WHATEVER He decides to do with my offering will be right and enough.
 Prioritize getting the message right, proclaiming His Word unashamedly and with boldness.
 God can take care of the rest.